NEUROIMAGING / MAGNETIC RESONANCE

 • external pumps must be removed and kept out of the MRI environment

-• for implanted pumps, review the manufacturer´s guidelines for the specific pump before the MRI
+• implanted pumps may be compatible with MRI; the manufacturer’s guidelines for the specific pump should be reviewed before the MRI

 • aneurysmal vascular clips unless their MR compatibility is documented